metricsnow/C-RAG_FIN-Research/project/docs/reference/api.md

 The Financial Research Assistant includes a production-ready RESTful API built with FastAPI.
 The API provides programmatic access to all core functionality including RAG queries, document ingestion, and document management.

+**Frontend Integration (TASK-045)**: The Streamlit frontend now uses the FastAPI backend via an API client wrapper, providing proper separation between frontend and backend.
+The frontend can fall back to direct RAG calls if the API is unavailable, maintaining backward compatibility.

 ## Base URL

 Default: `http://localhost:8000`